-Connect The Sides
+Connect The PVC Pipes

 This is the trickiest part.
 And I don’t have a picture because I needed both hands to make sure the connection was tight enough.

-For me, I found it easiest to leave off a pumpkin pail so there is room for my hands to get in between and connect the light strands, and push the PVC poles into the connector.
+For me, I found it easiest to leave off a pumpkin pail so there is room for my hands to get in between and connect the light strands and push the PVC poles into the connector.

-Then, I pull up one end of the arch off the rebar support and add the last pumpkin to the bottom.
+Then, I pull up one end of the arch off of the rebar support and add the last pumpkin to the bottom.

 Light it up!

 The last step is to plug it in and wait until dark to see how it looks!
 I love how evenly the rope light illuminates the pumpkin arch.
-But I do wonder how it would look if I put in some lights that dance and change colors like I did with my plastic pumpkin pail wall.
+But I do wonder how it would look if I put in some lights that dance and change colors as I did with my plastic pumpkin pail wall.